Isolation/Quarantine Protocols for On-Campus Residents

 During the quarantine period, you are not allowed to host guests inside of the residence hall.
-If you have forgotten something and need an item brought to you, ask the person delivering the item to leave it at the door for you to retrieve for apartments and by the Burke West Lobby for Burke.
+If you have forgotten something and need an item brought to you, ask the person delivering the item to leave it with the concierge in the Burke lobby.

 Students receive food and supplies regularly.
 Aramark (Bama Dining) delivers a hot dinner and the next day’s breakfast and lunch with accommodations for dietary needs per the individual student’s entry survey.
 For students already on premises, delivery occurs around 6-6:30 p.m. and around 8-8:30 p.m. for later arrivals.